 7. Adobe Spark

-Pro: Adobe offers a plentiful of resources to the people who use their products.
+✅ Pro: Adobe offers plenty of resources to the people who use their products.